 7 Fun Things To Do In Kansas City Kansas With Kids

 From downtown Kansas City to the Village West area to Bonner Springs, here are some fun things to do in Kansas City Kansas.

 1. See The Kansas City Street Murals

-Stroll down the Midwestern Kansas City, Kansas streets and get a feel for the welcoming small town vibe and check out the great street murals.
+Stroll down the Midwestern Kansas City, Kansas streets and get a feel for the welcoming small town vibe.
+Plus, check out the great street murals.
 I spotted the Avenue of Murals Project by accident but I really enjoyed checking it out.
 There are eight outdoor murals on buildings in a four-block section of Minnesota Avenue in downtown Kansas City, KS.
 The murals depict the unique groups that make up the history and culture of Kansas City, KS.
-Undoubtedly, it will leave you wanting to learn about more about the history of the area which which is why I suggest the next of these fun things to do in Kansas City with kids.
+Undoubtedly, it will leave you wanting to learn about more about the history of the area.
+Which leads me to the next of these fun things to do in Kansas City with kids.

 2. Wyandotte County Museum

 If you drive west of downtown, you will come to Bonner Springs, Kansas and find the Wyandotte County Museum.
 Admission is free with donations welcome.
 This unassuming, country museum seems small from the outside but I was really impressed by how interesting, fun, and educational it was.
 It had many informative exhibits on the different Native American tribes that inhabited the area and on the history of how Kansas City came to be.
 It also covers more modern history of Kansas City through World War II and the Civil Rights movement.
 They have interesting old artifacts that range from an extensive arrowhead collection to War II Cadet Nurse posters.